qns7/macOS.qotfiles/README.md

 # "macOSmax" : My Custom macOS Setup (Sequoia 15.4+)

-VERY BIG UNDER CONSTRUCTION !!
+VERY BIG UNDER CONSTRUCTION !! all over the place and messy for a few days now 10:37, 07.05.25, WED

 ## General Information & Philosophy